Geek Dashboard

 Using public WiFi leaves you wide open to hackers.
 Using a VPN over public WiFi secures an insecure public network.
 A VPN encrypts your data before it sends it over the network.
 The strength of that encryption varies from vendor to vendor.
 Even a weaker encryption protocol is better than none at all.
 Most hackers are just trying to quickly grab your credit card number or password.
 They are not likely to take the time to try and decrypt the data they steal.

-Also Read: 75 Best WiFi names + Funny WiFi name Generator
+Also Read: 75 Best WiFi Names + Funny WiFi Name Generator

 Reason #2: Stay Anonymous

-There are times we visit websites that we would prefer others not know about.
+There are times we visit websites that we would prefer others not to know about.
 Like searching for information about a medical ailment.
 (And the other kind of website you thought I was going to mention.)
 There are ways to clear your browser history.
 You don’t have to remember to do that when you use a VPN for web browsing.

 person staying anonymous without face in black business suite

-In 2017, the U.S. stripped away a key internet privacy protection from its citizens.
+In 2017, the U.S. stripped away key internet privacy protection from its citizens.
 An Internet Service Provider (ISP) can sell any American’s web browsing data without their consent.
 When you use a VPN to browse the internet, only the fact that you were browsing through a VPN is logged.
 That’s all your ISP will know.

 Reason #3: Geo-blocking